apiato/documentation/versioned_docs/version-13.x/architecture-concepts/porto.md

 ### What is Porto SAP?

-Porto SAP (Service Architecture Pattern) is a software architecture designed to bring clarity and structure to large applications.
+Porto SAP (Software Architectural Pattern) is a software architecture designed to bring clarity and structure to large applications.
 It introduces a well-defined organization for code, divided into two primary layers:

 - **Containers Layer**: Houses the core business logic and functionality, with components grouped into modular, independent sections.
 - **Ship Layer**: Acts as the foundation, holding shared infrastructure, utilities, and configuration files accessible across Containers.